maributt/OldMacroRecursion/README.md

 # OldMacroRecursion
-the old version of what is now Macro Fallthrough
+the old version of what is now Macro Chain